gowthamsingaram/PYTHON-EDA-CENSUS-INCOME/README.md

-3. Identify the qualifications of most of the individuals and display it using an appropriate plot Qualifications of most of the individuals is hs-grad(high school graduate).
-I have used bar plot to show most of the individuals qualifications.
+3. Identify the qualifications of most of the individuals and display it using an appropriate plot Qualifications of most of the individuals is hs-grad(high school graduate).I have used bar plot to show most of the individuals qualifications.

 4. Find the middle most observation of age for different working classes